MicrosoftDocs/powerquery-docs/powerquery-docs/fill-down-up.md

 ---
-title: Fill down or fill up
+title: Fill values in a column
 description: With Power Query, you can use the values inside of a column to Fill down or fill up any empty spaces inside of the column.
 This aricle demonstrates how to perform these transformations in Power Query.
 author: ptyx507
 ms.service: powerquery